nathank00/Derivatives-Pricing/README.md

-## This repo contains all of my derivatives pricing models, including:
+# This repo contains all derivatives pricing models.

 ### File 1: A standard Black-Scholes theoretical options pricer with inputs for all variables (BS_standard.ipynb)